EdmondRen/mathusla_tracker_6layer/scripts/README.md

     tracker SIMULATION.root OUTPUT_DIR

 There are shell scripts/ python scripts that can run multiple tracking jobs.
+For example, `run_recon_singletrack.sh`

+# Simulation with ReadFile generator

+The `read_file` generator takes pre-defined particles as the input of simulation, effectively acting as a "vertex gun".
+Helper functions to use the `read_file` generator are in `sim_filereader_helper.py`, and the usage examples can be found in `vertex_gun.ipynb`.
+The functions are described as following:

+### frame_transform()